andrewargeros/Lancaster-County-Home-Values/README.md

 ## Data Generation

 The file `zillowscrape.py` contains code to programmatically scrape listings of for-sale houses in each zip code within Lancaster County.
 These zip codes were first scraped from https://www.ciclt.net/sn/clt/capitolimpact/gw_ziplist.aspx?FIPS=42071 .
 Should you want to replicate this project for a different county, change the FIPS code parameter at the end of the link to that of the desired county (`?FIPS=`).

+The code creates a new proxy user agent each pass using a unique hash from the `uuid` library appended to the standard user agent allowed by the site per its `/robots.txt` file.
+This is done to prevent throttling and eventual blocking from the host server while making programmatic requests.
+First, links are tested using Zillow's filters for "Newest" and "Cheapest", this appends listings for each zip code, but in a rudimentary fashion